 Medford School Board

-Regular meetings of the board can be found on the board adopted calendar and are held in the district boardroom (815 S. Oakdale) at 6:30 p.m.
-Work sessions are typically scheduled for 6:30 pm, prior to the regular board meetings, and are held in the district administration building, Room 267/268.
-For upcoming board meeting dates, please check our calendar.
-The District Boardroom entrance is located off of the parking lot on Monroe Street.
+Regular meetings of the School Board and Work Sessions are generally held in the district boardroom located at 815 S. Oakdale Avenue at 6:00 p.m.
+The Board meeting and Work Session meeting dates can be found on the board adopted calendar.
+For upcoming Board meeting dates, please check our district calendar.
+The district boardroom entrance is located off of the parking lot on Monroe Street.
 All regular and special meetings of the Board are open to the public except as provided by law.

 Medford School District Mission Statement

 To foster the talents and interests of a community of life-long learners through a meaningful education that challenges students to reach their unlimited potential.

 We will provide a learning environment that ensures ALL students can become proficient in all academic standards and where academic MASTERY is encouraged for all.

 Proficiency is the minimum standard, but the expectation is that all students will receive the instruction and support needed to excel to the highest academic standards of which they are capable.

 BOARD GOAL 2: Equity for All